DuPage County Poor Property Security Injury Attorneys

-For over 40 years, Mevorah Law Offices LLC has provided skilled representation for victims of insufficient security and other forms of premises liability in the Chicago area and throughout Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has provided skilled representation for victims of insufficient security and other forms of premises liability in the Chicago area and throughout Illinois.
 Our award-winning attorneys have a strong track record of recovering full damages for our clients in such cases.
 We put this experience to work to provide comprehensive representation that accounts for all known factors and allows us to aggressively advocate for the interests of our clients.

 Our lawyers are honest, compassionate, accessible and down to earth.
 Our clients greatly appreciate our straightforward approach and responsiveness to their needs.
 We offer free consultations, extended evening and weekend hours, and we take each personal injury case on a contingency basis; so you never have to pay upfront attorney fees to receive the skilled representation you deserve.

 Common public areas where there are security risks include:

 - Parking lots;

 - Bars, restaurants, and night clubs;

 - College campuses;